xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 - `map_region` registers a region of memory and allows `Mem` to take ownership for calling munmap on these segments once it goes out of scope
-- `translate` does what the diagram above shows
+- `translate` takes a guest addr and translates it to a host addr

 ```rust
 struct MappedSegment {